Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 # Arch Linux UEFI Install Guide

-## PLEASE NOTE THAT THIS IS STILL BEING WRITTEN AND SOME STUFF IS LIKELY TO CHANGE.

 Small note: This took soo long to rewrite this guide as there is soo much stuff in it that had to be rewritten from scratch.

-This guide assumes that your default language is english.
+This guide assumes that your default language is english and you are on desktop.

 ## 1. Basic initial Setup
 a.
 Run the command `ls /sys/firmware/efi/efivars` to check if your booted into UEFI.</br>